tutturen/content/content/reference/api/simple-api/queries/type-queries/type-aggregation.md

 }
 ```

-## Count the number of nodes with a filter
+## Count the number of nodes matching a certain filter condition

 > Count the number of all `User` nodes with `accessRole` `ADMIN`: